 You must download the Auto app from the Play Store to use the feature on Android versions 9 and earlier.
 Auto has built-in support for connecting to your car’s display if you’re running Android 10 or later.

 Since Google no longer supports this feature, the separate Auto for Phone Screens software is no longer recommended.
 Consequently, if that’s the only one you have, be sure to swap it out for

 Ensure that you are also in a nation that supports auto.
 On the Google website mentioned above, under Where to Utilize, you’ll discover a list of regions.
 It functions properly in numerous nations, including the US, UK, Canada, Australia, and India.
 But in some places, the auto won’t work at all.

 Check Your Paired Car Settings in Android Auto

-You may pair your phone with several automobiles using Auto.
+You can pair your phone with several automobiles using Auto.
 Visit these choices if you’re experiencing problems using Auto to pair with a new automobile through USB.
-Open the Auto app on your phone, then select Previously connected automobiles to access your Auto vehicle settings.
+Open the Auto app on your phone, then select Previously Connected Automobiles to access your Auto vehicle settings.

 If you experience any difficulties connecting to a second car, Google claims that turning this off may be able to help.
 Use the opposite setting from this one to try connecting again.

 If none of the options above work, select Forget all cars by tapping the three-dot menu button in the top-right corner.
 All the cars you’ve previously synchronized will be deleted, allowing you to start over and hopefully unstick any issues.
 You’ll need to set up your car all over again, but that’s a little price to pay for solving your issue.